fochoao/fochoao.github.com/README.md

 ## Welcome to my Github Website

-## Site Done for the Corse DevOps and Cloud for the M.I.T.
+## Site Done for the Course DevOps and Cloud for the M.I.T.

 ### Done by Fernando O.